-A: Our squadron volunteered to participate, and I volunteered to represent our squadron here, however some people from our squadron were assigned to come.
+A: Our squadron volunteered participate, and T to volunteered to represent our squadron here, however some people from our squadron were assigned to come.
 We practice some of the types of flying done for the celebration regularly - specifically low level, formation, and airdrop.
 We did have special training before arriving for the flyover and ceremonial flights.